 C2.
 Seated Zottman Curl: 3 x 10–12 @ 3-0-1-0, 60s

-The first session was bodyweight only for chin-ups.
-Joseph would step on a bench to get to the top position, release his feet, and then take a full 8 seconds down in a slow, controlled and fluid manner until his arms were fully extended.
-Then he would step up and do the second rep in the exact same manner.
-Five sets were done like this.
+In the first session, Joseph used only bodyweight for chin-ups.
+He would step onto a bench to get to the top position, release his feet, and then slowly lower himself for a full eight seconds in a controlled, fluid motion until his arms were fully extended.
+Then he’d step up and repeat for the second rep. Five sets were done this way.

-The next session, Joseph did the exact same protocol but with a 5-pound plate hanging from his waist on a chin/dip belt.
-He was successful on all 5 sets, so the next workout we added another 5 pounds, and we continued to add 5 pounds each session until he reached 20 pounds on the fifth workout.
+The next session, we used the same tempo and form, but added a 5-pound plate on a chin/dip belt.
+He succeeded on all five sets, so we added another 5 pounds the next workout.
+This progression continued until he reached 20 pounds in the fifth session.